 There are oak leaf hydrangea and mop head hydrangea, which are very hardy plants.
-Some seem to be more tempermental, and gardeners get frustrated when the flowers don't bloom in desired color.
-If this is an issue with your flowers, try adjusting the ph levels in the soil.
-The blooms will be pink in a basic soil, but as it gets more acidic, the blooms turn more blue.
+Some seem to be more temperamental, and gardeners get frustrated when the flowers don't bloom in the desired color.
+If this is an issue with your flowers, try adjusting the pH levels in the soil.
+The blooms will be pink in a alkaline soil, but as it gets more acidic, the blooms turn more blue.

 Climbing hydrangeas are a great option for shaded areas.
 Some of these varieties grow up to 50 feet long, and many thrive in conditions that don't cater to a traditional plant.
 If you are trying to get a lot of coverage, shop for one of these climbing hydrangeas.

 Check out this video for the most beautiful hydrangea varieties.
 You can order these online from Naturehills Nursery.